Ralph F. Hirschmann Award In Peptide Chemistry

-Although most of Benkovic’s research career has been at Pennsylvania State University, he received undergraduate degrees in both chemistry and English literature from Lehigh University.
-“As a senior undergraduate chemistry major, I was introduced to the subject of biochemistry,” Benkovic tells C&EN.
-“Although at the time it was mainly catabolic and metabolic cycles to memorize, I knew then there were many challenging problems at the chemistry/biology interface that would be fascinating to explore.”
+Since then, Craik has discovered many other examples of the cyclotides, and that research has dovetailed nicely with his work on the peptides known as conotoxins.
+By linking the N- and C-termini of a conotoxin from cone snail venom, essentially transforming it into a cyclotide, Craik’s group has made a stable peptide with promising properties for treating chronic pain.

-Benkovic went on to receive a Ph.D. in organic chemistry from Cornell University.
-He started his academic career at Penn State in 1965 and is presently the Evan Pugh Professor of Chemistry and holds the Eberly Chair in Chemistry.
+As for the Hirschmann prize, Craik says, “I’m just really honored and delighted to receive the award.”

-Benkovic will present the award address before the Division of Biological Chemistry.
+Craik will present the award address before the ACS Division of Biological Chemistry.

 Join the conversation